delight-im/PHP-Foundation/README.md

 For information on how to read and write data using this instance, please refer to the [documentation of the database library](https://github.com/delight-im/PHP-DB).

-**Note:** You don't have to construct the database instance or establish the connection yourself.
+**Note:** You don’t have to construct the database instance or establish the connection yourself.
 This will be done for you automatically.
 Just call the methods to read and write data on the instance provided.

 ### String handling